-A second meeting was held in November 2013 and Martha Mann shared updates on the latest research and developments from the Rare Neuro-immunologic Disorders Symposium in Dallas, which was held on Oct 25-26, 2013.
+November 2013 and Martha Mann shared updates on the latest research and developments from the Rare Neuro-immunologic Disorders on Oct 25-26, 2013.

 The group is planning the next meeting in February.
-If you are in the Dallas-Fort Worth area and would like to join and meet others, please email Barbara Nichols at nmofamily@att.net.
-Although the group started out initially as focused on NMO, the support group is focused on both individuals living with TM and NMO.
-Future meetings will be focused on specific symptom management and also keeping up on the latest research and discoveries.

-hile I am incredibly sad at the passing of my friend, Joan Fink, she is celebrating the New Year with her Lord and Father.
+If you are in the Dallasin the summer of 2013 to start neuro-immune diseases attended, got Fort Worth area and would like to join a support group in the Dallas-Fort to ask questions and learn from each and meet others, please email Barbara Nichols at nmofamily@att.net.
+Although the group started out initially as A second meeting was held in focused on NMO, the support group is focused on both individuals living with TM and NMO.
+Future meetings will be focused on specific symptom management and also keeping up on hile I am incredibly sad at the passing of my friend, Joan Fink, she is celebrating the New Year with her Lord and Father.
 Joan passed away in the evening of 12/30/2013.
 Back in about 2000 Joan, Debbie Capen, Teri Apodaca and I met at the Abilities Expo in Long Beach, CA. We all had TM, and for Joan and Teri it was the first time they had met others with TM.
 We all became friends and belonged to the TM support group in Southern CA that Debbie and I had started.